canonical/charm-relation-interfaces/interfaces/tempo_cluster/v0/README.md

 ### Provider
 The provider is expected to...
 - update the gossip rings in all configurations with the addresses of all worker units that are joining the cluster (regardless of their role).
-- share the exact same configuration to all nodes, regardless of the role they declare, via application databg.
+- share the exact same configuration to all nodes, regardless of the role they declare, via application databag.

 ### Requirer
 The requirer application is expected to...